Vigor-Tech/privatedocsai_releases/README.md

 PrivateDocs AI is designed to meet strict compliance standards (SOC2, HIPAA, GDPR).
 * All local chats execute entirely on your GPU/CPU.
-* Network traffic is heavily encrypted.
+* Network traffic is limited to sign in, license purchase and other account related actions.
 * We do not have access to your local files or local chat logs.

 If you discover a severe security vulnerability, email us directly at `security@privatedocsai.com` so we can patch it immediately.